-Define Your Idea of Project Success
+1. Define Your Idea of Project Success

 As much as you want to get stuck into the project straight away it is important to take the time to define your project.
-So therefore before the project has started everyone involved needs to have a common understanding around the end result of a successful project.
+So therefore before the project has started everyone involved needs to have a common understanding of the end result of a successful project.

 This time spent planning will ultimately cut your costs, reduce the amount of time wasted planning during the project and ensure a better quality project at the end.
-Defining your project is one of most important deliverables of the entire project planning process and becomes the platform from where the project is developed.
+Defining your project is one of the most important deliverables of the entire project planning process and becomes the platform from where the project is developed.

-Fail to Plan – You Plan to Fail
+2. Fail to Plan – You Plan to Fail

-Put All Your Planning to Work
+3. Put All Your Planning to Work

 Now that you have put all that time into planning your project and the other bits that could have interfered with it along the way it is time to get to work.
 The aim here is to keep to the plan that you have carefully put together.
-In order to keep to your plan it is very much advised to review project on a regular basis and discuss the progress the project is making.
+In order to keep to your plan, it is very much advised to review the project on a regular basis and discuss the progress the project is making.

-Keep Your Eyes Open
+5. Keep Your Eyes Open

 Risks can just creep up on you so it is important to keep your eyes peeled for warning signs of trouble ahead.
 If the situation arises that a risk is approaching, you need to refer to your risk management plan (which you should have put in place in step 2) to proactively ensure that the project stays on track.

-Communication is Important
+6. Communication is Important

-Team work is key to successful project management and communication plays a very important role within teamwork.
+Teamwork is key to successful project management and communication plays a very important role within teamwork.
 Successful projects are built on a solid foundation of good communication skills.

 It guides all the preparation done in the first point right down to the project closure.
 To guarantee that good communication takes place ensure that the channels to communication are clear and concise.

-Change Request Management
+7. Change Request Management

-Scope is one of the most important components to help gain project success and it is also one of the main reasons behind project failure.
+The scope is one of the most important components to help gain project success and it is also one of the main reasons behind project failure.
 If a change to the project scope needs to be made the project sponsor should take control of this – as they are the individual that is funding the project.

-Even if the project stakeholder believes the change to the scope would be beneficial it can only be approved once the project sponsor gives the all clear.
+Even if the project stakeholder believes the change to the scope would be beneficial it can only be approved once the project sponsor gives the all-clear.

-Finally – if All Else Fails
+Finally – if all else fails…